bmaxwellcoder/chefschoice/README.md

 Chefs' Choice makes mealtime simple through recipe recommendations for users from everyday ingredients found at home.

 **Team Members:**
+- Lucille Campbell
+- Tyrees Carney
+- Neariah Mandisa
+- Tameika Scott
+- Bryan Williamson

+*Note: This was originally a team project that has been updated and maintained by Bryan Williamson.*

 ### App Evaluation
 - **Category:** Food & Drink